AI-enhanced Collective Intelligence: AI-enhanced collective intelligence framework

 As a coach, AI can provide guidance, support, and personalized feedback to individuals seeking to improve their skills and achieve their goals.
 In team settings, one perspective highlights the AI coach's ability to provide a comprehensive, global view of the team's environment, guiding players who have only partial views~\cite{liu2021coach}.
 This approach involves the AI coach strategizing and coordinating, distributing tailored strategies to each team member based on their unique perspectives and roles.
 Another dimension of AI coaching focuses on assessing and improving teamwork by closely monitoring team members during collaborative tasks~\cite{seo2021towards}.
-Here, the AI coach actively intervenes with timely suggestions based on inferred mental model misalignment~\cite{seo2021towards} of the team members.
+Here, the AI coach actively intervenes with timely suggestions based on the team members' inferred mental model misalignment~\cite{seo2021towards}.